dmcclellan3/my-pseudocode/pseudocode.md

 Let the pork sit for 10 minutes to allow seasoning to adhere

-While you are waiting, go to the smoker and check the temperature
+WHILE you are waiting, go to the smoker and check the temperature

-If temperature has reached 275 your ready to start the cook
+IF temperature has reached 275 your ready to start the cook

-Else allow 10 to 15 more minutes to reach 275
+ELSE allow 10 to 15 more minutes to reach 275

 When temperature has been met place the meat on the grate on the opposite side of the heat source.

-Allow the the pork to smoke until it has reached an internal temperature of 165 degrees.
+Allow the the pork to smoke UNTIL it has reached an internal temperature of 165 degrees.

 After three hours of cooking add apple juice to your spray bottle